Interactive Visualization Project

 Option B: Dynamic Ensemble

-Option C: Custom Option
+Option D: Custom Option

 If there are tools you would like to use, or you have something in mind that does not fit the above I will gladly entertain other options that exhibit a comparable level of interactivity.